SUSE/helm-charts/rmt-helm/README.md

 Before deploying the chart, you must fill a custom values file.

 The following example enables ingress with TLS.
-The create-certs.sh script (available in the [helm-charts GitHub repository](https://github.com/SUSE/helm-charts/tree/main/rmt-helm)) can be used to create self-signed certificates and add them to Kubernetes as a usable TLS secret.
+The `create-certs.sh` script supplied with the Helm chart can be used to create self-signed certificates and add them to Kubernetes as a usable TLS secret.